Charlotte metro

 - Severe-thunderstorm and tropical-storm-remnant exposure.
 The Carolinas Piedmont sits inside an active severe-thunderstorm corridor, and Atlantic hurricanes routinely track inland as tropical storms with sustained 50+ mph winds.
 Per NOAA Storm Events Database, the metro experiences multiple wind-event days per year that push 3-tab shingles past their warranty envelope.
 Replacement specs in this market should always include a 110+ mph wind rating, six-nail install pattern, and starter-strip-and-ridge-cap upgrades.

 - Rapid-growth suburb footprint.
-Mecklenburg, Union, and Cabarrus counties have been among the fastest-growing U.S. suburban markets over the past two decades.
+Mecklenburg, Union, and Cabarrus counties have been among the most rapidly-growing U.S. suburban markets over the past two decades.
 A meaningful share of metro housing inventory is 2000s–2010s subdivision construction with original-builder asphalt now hitting the first-replacement-cycle window.

 - Two-state regulatory footprint.
 Charlotte's metro spans North Carolina and South Carolina, with different contractor licensing regimes.
 North Carolina general contractor licensing is required for residential work above the state's contract-value threshold; South Carolina requires Residential Builder licensing for residential exterior work.
 Confirm your contractor is licensed in the right state for your address.